About Complex Effects

 About the author

-Outside of writing this blog, Austin is an Economist for the New Mexico Economic Development Department, and was previously the first Economist at the New Mexico Environment Department.
+Outside of writing this blog, Austin is a Senior Economist for the Public Service Company of New Mexico - the state’s largest electric utility.
+He was also previously an economist at various State of New Mexico agencies such as the Economic Development Department and the Environment Department.
 Austin has a Master’s degree in Energy, Climate Change, and Sustainability Economics from the Barcelona School of Economics, and a BS and MBA from Adams State University.

 You can reach him at aanaya@complexeffects.com for questions, topic suggestions, or just to say hi.